Rorb/kucoin-stoplimits/README.md

 ## No feature requests, please.

+Original code forked from https://github.com/Rorb/kucoin-stoplimits and my main purpose of forking it was to fixed a bug in it.

-Fork it or do whatever you want with it, but I won't be updating it (aside from maybe putting it into pip or something).
-It's only a small part of a larger bot ecosystem I already forked and trimmed down to give to the subreddit.
-I don't want to grow this fork out more.
+Fork it or do whatever you want with it, but I won't be updating it (aside from maybe adding GUI to it).
+It's only a small part of a larger bot ecosystem Rorb already forked and trimmed down to give to the (nano) subreddit.